FAQs About Suing My Child’s School

 Taxes

 As discussed above, the size of your settlement could increase your taxes.
 This is important to consider when creating your estate plan so you minimize your tax liability.
-Your personal injury settlement is there for your recovery and your medical expenses – not to pay your increase in taxes.
+Your personal injury settlement is there for your recovery and your Read the rest

 Free money!
 (Seriously, it’s true!)